zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-ADB/omlpy/omlpy.md

 	The output is as follows:
 	![Images alt text](/images/pic11.png)

 In this example, you successfully classified customers who are most likely to be positive responders to an Affinity Card loyal program.
-You build and applied a classification decision tree model using the Sales history (SH) schema data.
+You built and applied a classification decision tree model using the Sales history (SH) schema data.
 You were also able to successfully identify the top *N* attributes that are important to the model built.

 ## Learn More

-OML4Py enables data scientists to run their own defined function along with various expertise for making the machine learning models and predictions more significant.
+OML4Py enables data scientists to hand-off their user-defined Python functions to application developers for invocation from REST or SQL interfaces, where the database environment spawns and controls the Python engines.
+This facilitates making machine learning models and predictions readily available for enterprise solutions.
 Given below are some of the functionality that OML4Py offers:
 1. [Embedded Python Execution](https://docs.oracle.com/en/database/oracle/machine-learning/oml4py/1/mlpug/about-embedded-python-execution.html#GUID-A15F3A62-736A-4276-83F2-7C54BE026639)
 	OML4Py Embedded Python Execution provides users the ability to invoke user-defined Python functions in one or more Python engines spawned and managed by the Oracle database environment.